Bernice Johnson Reagon

 UPDATES SINCE RECEIVING THE HEINZ AWARD

 February 2011 - In 2004, Choral Arts began honoring individuals who embody the spirit of Dr. King's message of nonviolent struggle for Civil Rights with the Annual Humanitarian Award.
 Each year the selected individual is honored at the concert celebration.
-The 2011 Humanitarian Award will be presented to Dr. Bernice Johnson Reagon, a major cultural voice for freedom and justice: singing, teaching and speaking out against racism and organized inequities of all kinds.- Choral Arts
+The 2011 Humanitarian Award is presented to Dr. Bernice Johnson Reagon, a major cultural voice for freedom and justice: singing, teaching and speaking out against racism and organized inequities of all kinds.- Choral Arts

 January 2004 - Johnson Reagon performs for the last time with Sweet Honey in the Rock, the group she founded in 1973.- The Seattle Post-Intelligencer